Turing Degrees and Randomness for Continuous Measures: Constructing non-random r.e.a. reals

 \section{Constructing non-random r.e.a.\ reals}

-~ The goal of this section is to construct level-$n$ non-random reals that are recursively enumerable above (\emph{r.e.a.}) a given level-$2n$ non-random real $A$.
+~ The goal of this section is to construct level-$n$ non-random reals that are r.e.a.\ a given level-$2n$ non-random real $A$.
 In fact, we can construct such a real in any Turing degree r.e.a.\ $A$.

 To this end, we first introduce a general construction technique which builds a real $C$ r.e.a.\ a given real $A$.

 The basic idea is to add a large amount of ``1''s between each bit of $B$, where the number of ``1''s is still computable by $B$.